General Policy Information

 12. Only Trained Personnel May Use Pursuit-Ending Tactics

-Exception: Some personnel in specialized units have been trained in techniques to terminate a pursuit.
+Exception: Some personnel in specialized units have been trained in specific techniques to terminate a pursuit.
 Only these personnel so trained may engage these techniques.

 13. Only Officers Trained in the Use of Tire Deflation Devices such as Stop Sticks May Deploy Them

 Tire deflation devices are not intended for use on motorcycles.
 Use of tire deflation devices on a motorcycle will be considered use of deadly force.

 Officers may deploy tire deflation devices only when consistent with 8.200-POL-7 and only after giving the deployment location over the radio to other units.
 If the primary pursuing officers do not acknowledge, then the tire deflation devices will not be used.

-The controlling sergeant or above reserves the right to override or rescind the decision to deploy.
+The controlling supervisor reserves the right to override or rescind the decision to deploy.

 14. The Deploying Officer is Responsible for Reporting Use

 After each deployment the officer shall collect any damaged sections of the device for return to the manufacturer.